 Concussion healing time varies

-The symptoms of a concussion usually last one to four weeks, but may last longer.
+The symptoms of a concussion usually last up to four weeks, but may last longer.
 In some cases, it can take weeks or months to heal.
 If a person has had a concussion before, it may take them longer to heal the next time.

 Concussion prevention